 Fill your diary with these major events in 2022

-From full-to-the-brim sporting stadiums hosting the Commonwealth Games to local arts festivals celebrating the best in dance, music and theatre, here are the biggest events of 2022 you’ve been waiting so patiently for.
+From full-to-the-brim sporting stadiums to local arts festivals celebrating the best in dance, music and theatre, here are the biggest events of autumn 2022.

 2022's biggest event, UNBOXED, aims to showcase British creativity and innovation in the science, technology, engineering, arts and mathematics spaces through ten incredible festivals, eight of which are taking place across England.
 Challenge the way we live here on Earth with Tour de Moon, a two-month festival of live shows, night-time events and immersive experiences in Leicester, Newcastle and Southampton; follow a sculpture trail through our solar system in Cambridge with Our Place in Space; explore renewable technologies aboard See Monster, a former North Sea offshore platform in Weston-Super-Mare; or wander among PoliNations, a city-centre forest garden in Birmingham with giant architectural trees that drink rainwater and create electricity using wind power.